 Adding in the Lottie player would be essential to render the converted images, but once built in, everything else should fall nicely into place.
 Given the popularity of Lottie, there’s a good chance that your project already has the dependencies in place.
 All that’s needed would be to implement Lottie the same as you would for an animated Lottie, but disable the autoplay.
 Additionally, Lottie handles loading and caching remote assets for you.
 This solves yet another problem - swapping out multiple project dependencies in favor of one.

 Having assets in this format would also allow for dynamic changes to be much easier, making things like dark mode a little less painful to implement.
-Read how to convert files from SVG to Lottie here.
+Read how to convert files from SVG to Lottie here, or learn more about the differences between Lottie, SVG and PNG file formats.

 To take things a little further, we’re also releasing tools that can take your existing assets and convert them to the Lottie format.
 At LottieFiles, we’ve done the heavy lifting so you don’t have to, by building a tool that converts SVG to Lottie.